Expert Concussion Care

 Why choose ChildServe?

-ChildServe has the only board-certified pediatric rehab doctor in Iowa, Fred Klingbeil, MD, who treats children in the inpatient and outpatient programs.
+ChildServe has one of the only two board-certified pediatric rehab doctors in Iowa, Fred Klingbeil, MD, who treats children in the inpatient and outpatient programs.

 in pediatrics, inpatient and outpatient rehabilitation, with a specialization in brain injury.

-ChildServe offers cutting-edge facilities and specialized technology including DynavisionDynavision is a leading technology used in the assessment and rehabilitation of concussions.
-The program helps ChildServe specialists develop individual rehabilitation plans for each child or young adult., SCATSCAT stands for Sport Concussion Assessment Tool.
+ChildServe offers cutting-edge facilities and specialized technology and standardized assessment tools such as SCATSCAT stands for Sport Concussion Assessment Tool.
 SCAT is a standardized tool used to evaluate injured athletes for concussion.

 , and ImPACTImPACT stands for Immediate Post-Concussion Assessment and Cognitive Testing.
 ImPACT is a computerized concussion management tool used to assess the brain after an injury.